Are we predisposed to cancer, based on our DNA?

 Cancer is directly related to epigenetic expressions of your genes.
 But you can control this expression with lifestyle changes that minimize methylation and acetylation.

-It’s time to sign up for The EDGE Blueprint Consult to start experiencing the health and vitality you’ve always dreamed of.
+It’s time to sign up for our G1 Performance Health program to start experiencing the health and vitality you’ve always dreamed of.

 Disease doesn’t wait—so why are you?